jkeller52/astrobee/README.md

 popd
 ```

-Note: Since CSEL will be performing guest science, the astrobee_android respotiory will beed to be cloned eventually.
+Note: Since CSEL will be performing guest science, the astrobee_android respotiory will beed to be cloned eventually and these instructions will be updated.

 ### Dependencies

+Run the following commands one at a time to install required dependencies:
 ```
 $ pushd $SOURCE_PATH
 $ cd scripts/setup